chophilip21/VLM-cross-scene-portrait-matcher/README.md

 python launch.py
 ```

-# Packaging
+# Packaging to executables

-Pyinstaller is used for packaging to generate `.exe` first.
+The code, dependencies, and assets all need to be converted into executables first.
 Assert it runs the same as debug mode.

 ```bash